mattsousaa/STM32F767ZI_Bootloader/README.md

 ## Reset Sequence and Memory Aliasing of the MCU

-1. When you reset the MCU, the PC of the processor is loaded with the value *0x0000_0000*;
+1. When you reset the MCU, the PC of the processor is loaded with the value *0x0000_0000*.
 2. Then processor reads the value @ memory location *0x0000_0000* into MSP (Main stack pointer register).
-That means, processor first initializes the Stack pointer register;
+That means, processor first initializes the Stack pointer register.
-3. After that, processor reads the value @ memory location *0x0000_0004* in to PC;
+3. After that, processor reads the value @ memory location *0x0000_0004* in to PC.
-4. PC jumps to the reset handler;
+4. PC jumps to the reset handler.
-5. A reset handler is just a C or Assembly function written by you to carry out any initializations required;
+5. A reset handler is just a C or Assembly function written by you to carry out any initializations required.
 6. From reset handler you call your main function of the application.

 ## *All ARM Cortex M Based MCUs right after reset does,*
 * Load value @ Memory addr. *0x0000_0000* in to MSP.
-* Load value @ Memory addr. *0x0000_0004* in to PC (Value = Addr of the reset handler)
+* Load value @ Memory addr. *0x0000_0004* in to PC (Value = Addr of the reset handler).

 ## *In STM32 Microcontroller,*
 * MSP value stored at *0x0000_0000*.